 My name is Jessielyn.
 I’m a blessed single mother to two amazing children from God: Allan Roy 17, (our angel) & Christian John 26.

 In addition, I also want others to learn from us about fighting as a family and community.
-Allan created a beautiful, united and loving community from all over the country & other countries.
-Allan’s life will also show how the Infinity’s Brothers Love for each other made everything beautiful & peaceful during our Painful & Sadness time.
+Allan created a beautiful, united and loving community from all over this country & other countries.
+Allan’s life will also show how the Infinity’s Brothers Love for each other made everything beautiful & peaceful during our painful & sad time.

 I am an activist by nature.
 “Activism runs in our family.”
 “My sisters and brother are also activist.
 It’s in our blood.”
 I am involved in public education, voter suppression and improving neighborhoods.
 One of my most recent goals is to improve the neighborhood where my son was murdered.
 I feel that is apart of my purpose to use the death of my son to make positive changes in the world.
 “God carried me when I found out my son was killed.”

 Three of my favorite scriptures are Proverbs 3:5, Psalms 28:7 and Psalms 147:3.
 I believe that with God all things are possible.
 “I aim to help people find and follow God through the loss of their love-one.”